shubham-bit/Iris-dataset-K-means-representation/README.md

 # Iris-dataset-K-means-representation
- Predicting the optimum number of clusters and representing them visually with the help of K means cluster algorithm ; Part of, unsupervised machine learning.
+ Predicting the optimum number of clusters and representing them visually with the help of K means cluster algorithm ; Part of, unsupervised machine learning..